sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

+### Day 13: Saturday February 13, 2017

+**Today's Progress**: Found error in my JavaScript quiz.
+ONE missing parenthesis messed up the whole code!
+Also, finally finished HTML section of Gen 1 Pokemon Chart.

+**Thoughts:** Why did I choose something with 151 different character for an early table project?
+This took forever!!
+But I was determined to finish.
+I'm sure there was an easier way to input this information especially with some coding, and I look forward to implementing some changes in the future.
+I'd want to change the view from numerical to alphabetical without creating a second page and re-entering all of the data again.
+I'll be on the lookout for how to do this.

+**Link to tweet:** [MightyJoeW Day 13] (https://twitter.com/MightyJoeW/status/831305975470628865)

+**Link to work:** [Working JavaSCript Quiz] (https://github.com/MightyJoeW/JavaScript-Quiz) [Pokedex] (https://github.com/MightyJoeW/The-Pokedex)

 ### Day 12: Saturday February 12, 2017

 **Today's Progress**: Created a JavaScript quiz during today's Free Code Camp meetup.
 Also, continued filling out Pokedex.